Spring 2024

 -

 Finally, Kuroshitsuji is not an isekai franchise, but a historical detective story.
 I suppose, however, that with its Victorian English setting, its author could not resist an adaptation of Lewis Carroll’s legendary, imaginative, and wordplay-filled Alice in Wonderland, complete with Sebastian as the White Rabbit, and Ciel as Alice (and at one point, the Eiffel Tower).
-I must confess that it’s not my favorite Alice adaptation; Miyuki-chan in Wonderland did it better, but no one compares to CLAMP and Kuroshitsuji: Kishuku Gakkou-hen was a fun surprise.
+I must confess that it’s not my favorite Alice adaptation; Miyuki-chan in Wonderland did it better, but no one compares to CLAMP and Kuroshitsuji: Kishuku Gakkou-hen's first episode was a fun surprise.
+Admittedly, this was a very crowded season, but as originally written this post excluded Tensei Kizoku, Kantei Skill de Nariagaru, an omission I very much regret, only discovered when making notes for its second season, and in retrospect am baffled by; I very much enjoyed the manga.